 Richard Gilder Center for Science, Education, and Innovation

-Anticipated dates for Community Board 7 and Landmarks Preservation Commission review of the Gilder Center application to the Landmarks Preservation Commission are available in Project News.
+Community Board 7 and the Landmarks Preservation Commission have approved the Gilder Center design.
+Updates are available in Project News.

 Above: A slideshow of conceptual and schematic design renderings.